qvntz/qvntz/README.md

 ![Header](https://github.com/qvntz/qvntz/blob/main/assets/Frame_1_6.png)

 ## A few about me:
-1) I'm a beginner Software Engineer
+1) I'm a Software Engineer
 2) 2nd year Master's Degree ITMO
 3) I'm studying in the direction of software for high-load systems (and done applied mathematics and computer science)
 4) Winner of the Cryptography Olympiad